 • Health, temperament, and behavior history must be disclosed.

-• All animals, where applicable, must be spayed or neutered, preferably prior to adoption.
+• All animals, where applicable, must be spayed or neutered, prior to finalized adoption.

 • If they are not altered prior to adoption, due to age or medical reason, policies and practices must be in place to ensure sterilization within a reasonable time.